Customized tours

-Customized tours section helps you to plan your Moscow itinerary.
-You select the highlights from the list and add other sights you'd like to visit.
-We are happy to design a tour to match all your requirements.
-We offer you the services of our Moscow tour guides to make your trip special.
+Customized tours section is made to help you plan your Moscow tour.
+You select the sights from the list below and add the ones of your interest.
+Based on that we will design the itinerary to match all your requirements while our Moscow tour guides will make your trip special.

 St Basil’s cathedral